danjulio/faux_nixie_clock/readme.md

 ### Assembly
 Load the code into gCore (see ```Loading Firmware``` below).

 Solder together the wiring harness connecting the USB Breakout board and Lilypad button to gCore's expansion header as shown below.
 I used a header + socket to make this removable but you could just solder the wires to gCore.
+I also used the heat shrink tubing to secure the wire connections to the header pins.

 ![Wiring diagram](pictures/wiring_diagram.jpg)